 Choose Apply to Controllers and the controller dialogue box appears to display the list of controllers managed by this NCS server as shown in the figure below.

-4. From figure below, Select Save Config to Flash box, then select the controller that you wish to have the profile available on, and click on OK.
+4. From figure on right, Select Save Config to Flash box, then select the controller that you wish to have the profile available on, and click on OK.